onflow/docs/docs/tools/flow-cli/super-commands.md

 Based on the purpose of your project you can select from a list of available scaffolds.
 You can access the scaffolds by simply using the `--scaffold` flag like so:
 ```
-> flow setup $PROJECT_NAME --scaffold
+> flow init $PROJECT_NAME --scaffold
 ```

 If you'd like to skip the interactive mode of selecting a scaffold, use the `--scaffold-id` flag with a known ID:

 ```
-> flow setup $PROJECT_NAME --scaffold-id=1
+> flow init $PROJECT_NAME --scaffold-id=1
 ```

 The list of scaffolds will continuously grow, and you are welcome to contribute to that.
 You can contribute by creating your own scaffold repository which can then be added to the scaffold list by [following instructions here](https://github.com/onflow/flow-cli/blob/master/CONTRIBUTING.md#adding-a-scaffold).

+## Testing
+`flow init` will also have created an example test file in the `/tests` folder.
+You can run the tests by using the `flow test` command.

 ## Develop
-After creating the project using the flow setup command you can start the emulator in the project directory by running `flow emulator`.
+After creating the project using the `flow init` command you can start the emulator in the project directory by running `flow emulator`.
 After emulator is started up you can continue by running the flow develop command like so:
 ```